Frequently Asked Questions

 How do I clean/wash my sleeping bag?

-- Drying instructions: Set your dryer on low heat and check often to make sure it is not too hot.
+- Drying instructions: To dry your down sleeping bag, set your dryer on the lowest heat setting and check often to make sure it is not too hot.
+If it is too hot you will run the risk of melting the fabic on your sleeping bag.
+The fluff or tumble setting without heat is the safest way to dry your bag.
 When the bag is nearly dry, add two or three clean tennis balls or a pair of clean sneakers to the dryer.
 This will help break up any clumps in the bag and will help to restore the loft.
+You will know when your bag is fully dry when the musty smell is gone and no clumps of down remain.
 Make sure your bag is thoroughly dry before placing it in its mesh storage bag.
-You can also hang the bag overnight to make sure it is fully dry.
+You can also hang the bag overnight to make sure it is fully dry after drying it in the machine.